rvalentini/globear/README.md

 ## Design

-A big thanks for designing the globear icon goes to Anastasiia Bloshchytska.
+A big thanks for designing the globear icon goes to Kirikia.
 You can find more of her awsome works [here](https://www.instagram.com/kirikia/)

 ## License